dovene/ios-template-app/README.md

 Carthage, Moya, RxSwift, SwiftBeaver and PinRemoteImage are third party libraries that were mixed together to build this project.

-And for those who enjoys both the taste of an apple and a lollipop you may find the same project developed in Android right here  https://github.com/dovene/TemplateAndroidApp.
+And for those who enjoy both the taste of an apple and a lollipop you may find the same project developed in Android right here  https://github.com/dovene/TemplateAndroidApp.